labstructbioinf/pLM-BLAST/README.md

 # Changelog

-* 26/09/2023 enhanced embedding extraction script, calculations can now be resumed when broken see Databases section for more info
+* 26/09/2023 improved embedding extraction script, calculations can now be resumed if interrupted, see databases section for more info.
-* 26/09/2023 enhanced adaptive batching strategy for `-bs 0` option, batches size is now divisable by 4 for better performcence and `-res_per_batch` options was added
+* 26/09/2023 improved adaptive batching strategy for `-bs 0` option, batch size is now divisible by 4 for better performance and `-res_per_batch` options have been added.
-* 9/10/2023 add support for `hdf5` files for embedding generation, soon we will add support for `run_plmblast.py` script.
+* 9/10/2023 added support for `hdf5` files for embedding generation, soon we will add support for `run_plmblast.py` script.
-* 9/10/2023 add multiprocess featrue to embeddings generation `-nproc X` options will now spawn `X` independent processes.
+* 9/10/2023 added multi-processing feature to embedding generation, `-nproc X` options will now spawn `X` independent processes.